bluestatedigital/SocialEEsta/README.markdown

-#BSD SocialEEsta v1.2
+#BSD SocialEEsta v1.5

 ##All Social.
 No Fuss.

 SocialEEsta adds social buttons to your ExpressionEngine pages with no fuss.

-It supports Twitter's Tweet and Follow buttons, Facebook's Like button, Google+ +1 and share buttons, and LinkedIn's share button.

 ## HTML5 Social Buttons By Default

 SocialEEsta defaults to the HTML5 versions of these buttons; use the {exp:socialeesta:scripts} tag to add the Javascript required for each of these buttons to work.

-##The tags:

-- {exp:socialeesta:scripts}
+##SocialEEsta Supports…

-- {exp:socialeesta:tweet}
+- Twitter Tweet: {exp:socialeesta:tweet}
-- {exp:socialeesta:follow}
+- Twitter Follow: {exp:socialeesta:follow}
-- {exp:socialeesta:like}
+- Facebook Like: {exp:socialeesta:like}
-- {exp:socialeesta:plusone}
+- Google +1 / Google+ Share: {exp:socialeesta:plusone}
-- {exp:socialeesta:linkedin}
+- LinkedIn Share: {exp:socialeesta:linkedin}
-- {exp:socialeesta:pinit}
+- Pinterest Pin It: {exp:socialeesta:pinit}
+- …and the Javascript that's required for the buttons to work: {exp:socialeesta:scripts}

 ## Load Javascript Required by Social Buttons: {exp:socialeesta:scripts}